skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 and they enter.

 They proceed through through a large black door at the far side of the room.
-There is no handle, only a single silver eye afixed in the center of the door.
+There is no handle, only a single silver eye affixed in the center of the door.
 The door opens silently as they approach, reveling absolute darkness beyond.